State trooper, 2 officers shot during standoff in Avoyelles Parish; suspect in custody

 Sheriff Anderson tells News 2, the standoff started after a car chase earlier Thursday afternoon that started near the town of Hessmer.

-According to the sheriff’s office, Brandon Arthur Carpenter has been identified as the suspect.
+According to the sheriff’s office, Brandon Arthur Carpenter was identified as the suspect and taken into custody Thursday night.

-A State Police SWAT team is on the way to the scene.

 More News